egel/dotfiles/configuration/README.md

 ### Alternatively go via brew

-If you do not care or use single go version you can install it via brew, or other package manager.
+If you do not care or use a single `go` version, you can install it via brew, or other package managers.
-I add sample configuration below for better reference:
+I have added a sample configuration below for better reference:

 ```bash
 #########################################